RistoBIn/international-website/src/pages/index.md

   description: 'SEALAB provides a space for people to connect, create and communicate'
   subheading: Deep Sea & Marine Applications
 productSection:
-  description: >-
-    With edge-processing methods to identify and report essential information from any events in each unit.
-This enables mission analysis once the data reaches the cloud.
+  description: ' You''ve never seen camera technology for harsh environment like this.
+Now let''s create a better world'
   featuredimage: /img/camera_render.png
   featuredimageBackground: /img/camera-background.png
   heading: >-
-    You've never seen camera technology for harsh environment like this.
-Now let's create a better world
+    With edge-processing methods to identify and report essential information from any events in each unit.
+This enables mission analysis once the data reaches the cloud.
 quotes:
   - authorImage: ''
     authorName: ''